Sportsnet 360: Programming

-Sportsnet 360's schedule consists of automated blocks featuring sports news and highlights (primarily during the morning and overnight periods, and on weekend afternoons), alongside other full-length programs, and overflow and simulcasted sports programming from other Sportsnet channels.
-The network's daytime lineup also features television simulcasts of programs from the afternoon lineup of co-owned sports radio station CJCL.
+Sportsnet 360 currently serves as a secondary outlet for Sportsnet's national programming alongside Sportsnet One, carrying a mix of full-length programs, and overflow and simulcasted sports programming from other Sportsnet channels.
+Its weekday daytime lineup currently features television simulcasts of sports radio programs (including By the Books from VSiN, and The Raptors Show, The Fan Hockey Show, Blair & Barker, Real Kyper & Bourne, and The Fan Pregame from co-owned CJCL) and highlights compilation shows.

+The channel has primarily served as the main home for combat sports and professional wrestling programming within the Sportsnet family of networks, currently airing Ultimate Fighting Championship (UFC) and Total Nonstop Action Wrestling (TNA).
+Sportsnet 360 had historically served as the Canadian home of WWE programming, in a relationship dating back to its time as The Score.
+After the Rogers acquisition, Sportsnet renewed the contract in 2014 under a ten-year deal, which also included Canadian distribution rights to WWE Network.
+This contract concluded at the end of 2024, with all WWE content moving to Netflix in Canada starting in January 2025, as part of its acquisition of exclusive international rights to WWE Raw.
+On December 22, 2024, Rogers announced a multi-year deal with TNA—owned by Canadian broadcaster Anthem Sports & Entertainment—to air its programming (including flagship weekly series TNA Impact!) on Sportsnet 360 beginning on January 2, 2025.

+UFC mixed-martial arts, including UFC on Fox events, preliminary fights, and the reality series The Ultimate Fighter, largely moved from the Sportsnet regional networks and Sportsnet One to Sportsnet 360 following its launch.
+On December 22, 2014, it was announced that TSN and Fight Network would take over Canadian rights to UFC programming beginning in 2015.
+Sportsnet regained the UFC rights starting in January 2024, with programming once again primarily airing on Sportsnet 360.

-The channel aired a simulcast of CJCL's Tim & Sid from the acquisition of The Score by Rogers in 2013 until 2015, when the show relaunched on Sportsnet with a television-oriented format.
+Sportsnet 360 aired a simulcast of CJCL's Tim & Sid from the acquisition of The Score by Rogers in 2013 until 2015, when the show relaunched on Sportsnet with a television-oriented format.
 The channel then began simulcasting their replacement Brady & Walker (which had moved from mornings) until February 2016, after Greg Brady was fired from the station.
 Prime Time Sports also aired on Sportsnet 360 until the show's end in October 2019; the station then joined the main Sportsnet channels in simulcasting Tim & Sid once again, after the show was given an audio simulcast on CJCL as a replacement for Prime Time Sports.

-For many years ending in December 2024, Sportsnet 360 was the exclusive Canadian broadcaster of WWE programs; the programs had been mainstays of the network since its period as The Score.
-Rogers' most recent contract with WWE began in 2014; the contract also gave Rogers exclusive Canadian distribution rights to WWE Network.
-This contract concluded at the end of 2024, with all WWE content moving to Netflix in Canada starting January 6, 2025, as part of its acquisition of exclusive international rights to WWE Raw.
-On December 22, 2024, Rogers announced a multi-year deal with Total Nonstop Action Wrestling (TNA)—owned by Canadian broadcaster Anthem Sports & Entertainment—to air its programming (including flagship weekly series TNA Impact!) on Sportsnet 360 beginning on January 2, 2025.
-Due to a talent-sharing partnership between WWE and TNA which began in 2024 and was extended in early 2025, certain performers from both organizations that had been seen on NXT in its final year on Sportsnet 360 continue to appear on the channel via Impact!.

 Sportsnet 360 formerly broadcast regular season events in U Sports football and basketball.
 In August 2014, Sportsnet announced that it would not renew its Ontario University Athletics conference television contracts for the 2014 season because of low viewership and the resulting high cost-per-viewer of producing the game broadcasts.
-UFC mixed-martial arts, including UFC on Fox events, preliminary fights, and the reality series The Ultimate Fighter, largely moved from the Sportsnet regional networks and Sportsnet One to Sportsnet 360 following its launch.
-On December 22, 2014, it was announced that TSN and Fight Network would take over Canadian rights to UFC programming beginning in 2015.
-Sportsnet regained the UFC rights starting in January 2024, with programming once again primarily airing on Sportsnet 360.